sumedhaKl/student-2/_posts/2023-12-13-UndecidableProblems.md

 B) There exists an algorithm that can determine if a given shape can be tiled with a specific set of smaller shapes.

-C) It's impossible to ascertain if an arbitrary shape can be tiled using a finite set of smaller shapes.
+--> C) It's impossible to ascertain if an arbitrary shape can be tiled using a finite set of smaller shapes.
+Explanation: This problem is undecidable because there are infinite possibilities for how tiles can be arranged to make the main shape and we are only provided a finite set of shapes which only has finite possibilities to make the main shape.

 D) Tiling Problems can only be solved for regular polygons.